-To perform the reverse grip barbell floor press, grab the bar with an underhand grip with your palms are facing in.
-And follow the same steps as mentioned for doing standard floor press.
+To perform the reverse grip barbell floor press, grab the bar with an underhand grip with your palms facing in.
+And follow the same steps as mentioned for doing a standard floor press.

 You can also perform dumbbell exercises to strengthen your lower chest at home.
 I’ve shared as many as six exercises that you can integrate into your home workout routine to build defined pecs.

 The landmine press is a standing barbell chest exercise.

-It works on multiple muscles at once, such as front deltoids, triceps, and especially the chest, and helps you grow strength and mass.
+It works on multiple muscles at once, including the front deltoids, triceps, and chest’, and helps you grow strength and mass.

-- Grab the second end of the bar firmly with your hands (with a neutral grip) and stand in the shoulder-width stance.
+- Grab the second end of the bar firmly with your hands (with a neutral grip) and stand in a shoulder-width stance.

 - Take a step back and slightly lean forward but maintain a neutral spine position.
 That’s the starting point.

-- Now, press the upward until your arms are entirely straight.
+- Now, press upward until your arms are entirely straight.